January 9, 2023

 These are some amazingly simple yet powerful apps, designed to level up the way your team runs in Slack.

 From tracking vacation time, to recognizing the awesome work of your teammates, there’s a Slack app that can make it easy.

-A lot of teams – particularly remote teams – don’t track employee leave effectively.
+A lot of teams – particularly remote teams – don’t have an effective system in place to track employee leave.

 Some have time-intensive systems for tracking leave, that require a lot of data entry, which is inefficient and prone to errors.
 Others barely track leave at all, leading to scheduling problems and missed deadlines.
 And some just find it easier to not let people take leave in the first place.

 That’s where Flamingo comes in.
 Flamingo is a simple, efficient leave management tool for Slack teams.
-It makes it easy to request time off, without leaving Slack, and it’s just as easy for managers to review and respond to leave requests.
+It lets people request time off in just a few clicks, without leaving Slack.
+And it’s just as easy for managers to review and respond to leave requests.